Noonc/Noon-Video-Downloader/README.md

 ## Usage
 ```
-- To run, open the "Noon's Video Downloader" Shortcut. (v1.3.3)
+- To run, open the "Video Downloader.exe" **!Must be run as Admin!**. (v1.3.3)
-- Or, you can run the "Video Downloader.exe" as admin found in your install location (Default: C:\Program Files (x86)\Noon\Noons Video Downloader\)
+- I recommend creating a shortcut that runs as admin. [(Here's How)](https://raw.githubusercontent.com/Noonc/Noon-Video-Downloader/master/shortcut.gif)

 All you have to do is input the url in the top textboxt then select an ouput.